Loading...

 How to consume english indian dal palak, roti without glucose spikes

-Add a source of lean protein such as grilled chicken or tofu to the meal.
-Protein can help stabilize blood sugar levels.
+Add a source of protein to your meal, such as grilled chicken, tofu, or lentils.
+This helps to slow down the absorption of glucose and stabilize blood sugar levels.

 Stay Hydrated